michael-donat/php-vfs/README.md

 This will install latest stable version of php-vfs as a development dependency, for the latest development version replace @stable with @dev.

+**Pear**

+php-vfs is hosted on pear.michaeldonat.net and can be installed using following commands:

+    sudo pear channel-discover pear.michaeldonat.net
+    sudo pear install pear.michaeldonat.net/VirtualFileSystem

+To use PEAR installation with your testing framework you need to initialize the autoloader in your bootsrtap files.

+	require_once 'VirtualFileSystem/Loader.php';
+	$l = new \VirtualFileSystem\Loader();
+	$l->register();

 Usage
 --------------